robindrost/docs-1/docs/android-sdk.md

-# Livery Android SDK
+# Livery Video Android SDK

-Ex Machina Group Livery Android SDK.

 More information can be found at: [liveryvideo.com](https://liveryvideo.com).